Integrated library workflows

 WorldShare services include:

-WorldShare Management Services is an integrated suite of cloud-based library management and discovery applications, offering librarians a comprehensive and cost-effective way to manage library workflows efficiently, and improve access to library collections and services.
+WorldShare Management Services is a cloud-based library services platform.
+As an integrated suite of library management and discovery applications, it offers librarians a comprehensive and cost-effective way to manage workflows efficiently, and improve access to collections and services.

 WorldShare Metadata: A complete metadata solution that improves workflow efficiency and collection visibility.